 For the past few years, Dan Cohen has been working on developing “Virtue Argumentation Theory” — an agent-based approach to argumentation, with roots in Aristotelian virtue ethics and contemporary virtue epistemology.
 That work culminated in an invitation to be the keynote speaker for the 10th OSSA conference on the theme of Virtue and Arguments in 2013.
 (His keynote address was published in Informal Logic and can be viewed here) As a result, he was then invited to edit a special issue of the European journal Topoi dedicated to that topic, his current project.

-Jill Gordon is currently editing a volume of essays by philosophers and classicists about hearing, sound, and the auditory in ancient Greek and Roman texts, and her own contribution to the volume is “Listening to the Seventh Letter” in which she examines the politics of hearing in the Platonic corpus and argues for a liberation of the senses, especially hearing.
-In August of 2019, she was appointed as Director of the American Philosophical Association’s Site Visit Program, a program run through the APA’s Committee on the Status of Women aimed at improving the climate for women and other under-represented groups in philosophy departments across the U.S. and Canada.
+Jill Gordon (Emerita) is currently writing a book on Plato’s cosmological dialogue, Timaeus.
+She makes the case that the differences between women and men as they appear in Timaeus ground and naturalize the dialogue’s hierarchical ontology that has been profoundly influential for over twenty-five hundred years.
+By unmasking the cultural and misogynist foundations of the dialogue’s account of the differences between women and men, she reveals the power of philosophy—and metaphysics, in particular—to sustain and rationalize inequality.
+In 2022, her edited volume, Hearing, Sound, and the Auditory in Ancient Greece was published; it contains essays by philosophers and classicists, and in her own contribution to the volume is “Listening to the Seventh Letter,” she examines the politics of hearing in the Platonic corpus and argues for a liberation of the senses, especially hearing.
+From 2019-2021, she served as Director of the American Philosophical Association’s Site Visit Program, a program run through the APA’s Committee on the Status of Women aimed at improving the climate for women and other under-represented groups in philosophy departments across the U.S. and Canada.
 She also recently published “Black Bodies Matter: A Reading of Ta-Nahisi Coates’s Between the World and Me,” which argues for a materialist reading of Coates’s best-selling book.
-Her 2012 book, Plato’s Erotic World: From Cosmic Origins to Human Death (Cambridge University Press) will be translated into Chinese and published in 2020.
+Her 2012 book, Plato’s Erotic World: From Cosmic Origins to Human Death (Cambridge University Press) was translated into Chinese and published in 2020.